benbalter/retlab/README.md

   - jekyll-feed
 ```

-You may also want to see [Jekyll SEO Tag's configuration](https://github.com/jekyll/jekyll-seo-tag).
+You may also want to see [Jekyll SEO Tag’s configuration](https://github.com/jekyll/jekyll-seo-tag).